 Main picture: The Beach at South End in 1878

-Monsieur Jules Leger of Paris, a daguerreotypist, arrived in Port Elizabeth from India on October 14, 1846 aboard the schooner Hannah Codner.
-Three days later, he was taking “photographic likenesses (a minute’s attendance)”, in Mr. William Ring’s library.
-Very soon Leger exhibited a handful of settler portraits and some colonial scenes which were described in the Grahamstown Journal in November 1946 as “beautiful, wonderful, interesting.”
+Monsieur Jules Léger of Paris, a daguerreotypist, arrived in Algoa Bay [Port Elizabeth] from India on October 14, 1846 aboard the schooner Hannah Codner after first making a sea voyage to India some time prior to 1846.
+Léger disembarked, intending at first to demonstrate his photographic skills while the ship lay at anchor.
+Legend has it that this is where he met William Ring, a local bookdealer and stationer and together they decided to set up South Africa’s first photographic studio in Port Elizabeth.
+Three days later, Léger was taking “photographic likenesses (a minute’s attendance)”, in Mr. William Ring’s book and stationery shop.
+Together they set up a studio in Ring’s premises in Jetty Street.
+Very soon Léger exhibited a handful of settler portraits and some colonial scenes which were described in the Grahamstown Journal in November 1846 as “beautiful, wonderful, interesting.”

 No sources are able to identify who the first persons were to be photographed.
 The only reasonable assumption to be made is that they were affluent.
 Moreover, none of these photographs is extant.

 The only extant photographs that I have able to trace, which can be classified as early photographs, are the ones used in this blog.
 Unfortunately portraits of the two pioneer photographers in Port Elizabeth, Monsieur Jules Léger of Paris and William Ring of England, are not extant.